Vigo County Lafayette Avenue

 Nugent Sand & Gravel

-HWC is responsible for the full-time inspection of the construction of Camp Creek – Bethlehem Road.
-This project is 0.665 miles long and is located in Bethlehem, Indiana.
+HWC was responsible for the inspection of the construction of the 0.665-miles-long Camp Creek, Bethlehem Road in Bethlehem, Indiana.

-The proposed route is a new segment of road that will connect Camp Creek Road to Bethlehem Road.
-The proposed road will allow Nugent Sand & Gravel to expand their operations in future years by shifting traffic around their property.
-At the completion of this project, Camp Creek – Bethlehem Road will be turned over to Clark County and open to through-traffic.
+The route is a new segment of road that connects Camp Creek Road to Bethlehem Road.
+The road will allow Nugent Sand & Gravel to expand their operations in future years by shifting traffic around their property.
+At the completion of this project, Camp Creek, Bethlehem Road was turned over to Clark County and open to through-traffic.

-The scope of the project includes clearing the fields and wooded areas within the proposed right-of-way, excavating an existing dirt stockpile, installing drainage culverts and ditches, constructing embankments and side slopes, building and paving the roadway, and installing guardrail, pavement markings, and signage.
-There is also a four sided concrete box culvert that will be installed at the creek crossing near Bethlehem Road.
+The project included clearing the fields and wooded areas within the proposed right-of-way, excavating an existing dirt stockpile, installing drainage culverts and ditches, constructing embankments and side slopes, building and paving the roadway, and installing guardrail, pavement markings, and signage.
+A four-sided concrete box culvert was also installed at the creek crossing near Bethlehem Road.